-Five Steps to Certified for Sport® Certification
+What Does It Take to Be Certified for Sport®

 Manufacturers that pursue certification undergo product testing for 270+ banned substances, label content confirmation, a formulation and label review, production facility and supplier inspections, and ongoing monitoring in line with prohibited substance lists of the NFL and MLB as well as NSF Annex C.